jhumelsine/jhumelsine.github.io/_posts/2024-11-22-coupling-and-cohesion-2.md

 I originally planned to update the previous blog and call it a day, but I realized that these updates to the previous blog might change too much.
 For example, I should have introduced _Coupling_ before _Cohesion_.
 Flipping them would too drastically change the original blog.

 Therefore, I decided to create a new blog entry.
-Plus, a new blog ensures that everyone knows about the updates.
+Plus, a new blog ensures that everyone knows about the follow up.

 # Coupling and Cohesion History
 [Coupling](https://en.wikipedia.org/wiki/Coupling_(computer_programming)) and [Cohesion](https://en.wikipedia.org/wiki/Cohesion_(computer_science)) were invented by [Larry Constantine](https://en.wikipedia.org/wiki/Larry_Constantine) as part of [Structured Design](https://en.wikipedia.org/wiki/Structured_analysis#Structured_design).
-The terms gained popularity in [__Structured Design__](https://wstomv.win.tue.nl/quotes/structured-design.html) co-authored with [Ed Yourdon](https://en.wikipedia.org/wiki/Edward_Yourdon).
+The terms gained popularity in the [__Structured Design__](https://wstomv.win.tue.nl/quotes/structured-design.html) book co-authored with [Ed Yourdon](https://en.wikipedia.org/wiki/Edward_Yourdon).
 [Chapter 6]( https://wstomv.win.tue.nl/quotes/structured-design.html#6) is devoted to _Coupling_ and [Chapter 7](https://wstomv.win.tue.nl/quotes/structured-design.html#7) is devoted to _Cohesion_.

-[Meilir Page-Jones](https://www.dorsethouse.com/authors/page-jones.html) also contributed to the Coupling and Cohesion literature within [What Every Programmer Should Know About Object-Oriented Design](https://www.amazon.com/Every-Programmer-Should-Object-Oriented-Design/dp/0932633315), but I haven’t found many online references with details.
+[Meilir Page-Jones](https://www.dorsethouse.com/authors/page-jones.html) also contributed to the Coupling and Cohesion literature in [What Every Programmer Should Know About Object-Oriented Design](https://www.amazon.com/Every-Programmer-Should-Object-Oriented-Design/dp/0932633315), but I haven’t found many online references with details.

 # Coupling and Cohesion Word Salad
-__Coupling__ is dependency. __Cohesion__ is dependency as well, but more aggressively so when all the elements depend upon one another.
+__Coupling__ is dependency. __Cohesion__ is dependency as well, but more aggressively so when all the elements depend upon one another like a team.
 Coupling is an attribute of a bad design.
-Given that cohesion is even more aggressive coupling,  one would think that it's a bad design, but no, cohesion is a good design.
+Given that cohesion is even more aggressive coupling,  one would think that it's an attribute of a bad design, but no, cohesion is an attribute of a good design.

 There's more confusion when throwing in more terms, such as __loose/tight coupling__ and __low/high cohesion__.
 Grouping __loose-coupling/high-cohesion__ together and __tight-coupling/low-cohesion__ together as paired opposites adds more fuel to the fire.
 Continue the befuddlement by throwing in multiple [__types__](https://en.wikipedia.org/wiki/Coupling_(computer_programming)#Types_of_coupling) and [__dimensions__](https://en.wikipedia.org/wiki/Coupling_(computer_programming)#Types_of_coupling) of coupling along with several [__types__]( https://en.wikipedia.org/wiki/Cohesion_(computer_science)#Types_of_cohesion) of cohesion.
 Meilir Page-Jones put a bow on the confusion package when he defined  a whole new term, [__Connascence__](https://en.wikipedia.org/wiki/Connascence), which is coupling in the context of Object-Oriented design.